kausalflow/colorteller/content/submitted.md

 What happens next:

-- pA GitHub Actions](https://github.com/kausalflow/colorteller/actions/workflows/add_new.yml) will be triggered and collect the color palette you have submitted.
+- [A GitHub Actions](https://github.com/kausalflow/colorteller/actions/workflows/add_new.yml) will be triggered and collect the color palette you have submitted.
 The action runs every one hour so it might take some time for it to work.
 - The action will automatically benchmark the color palette.
 - [A new Pull Request](https://github.com/kausalflow/colorteller/pulls) will be created to append a new web page to this website.
 - If the color palette works, the new Pull Request will be merged and your palette will be live on the product website.